Dispatch: MAMI 2019 Round-Up

 2) Waking up at 7:45am every day (including the day before Day 1) : to ensure that you are on the Book My Show portal, logged in, with your thumbs at their dexterous best, ready to block seats for the four screenings you want to attend the next day.
 This is the most crucial part of the process.
 For the most sought after films, screens sell out in a matter of minutes!

 SIDE BAR: Essentially, the walk-in line is the MAMI equivalent of a Bollywood plot twist – anything could happen and your guess about your fate in this line is as good as the next person’s.
 The golden gates to the screen only open up for the walk-in line once all the ‘reserved’ seats have been filled, and for every no-show or late comer there is a palpable mental fist bump that ripples through the walk-in line.
 You are not allowed to hold your spot in the walk-in line and go for a wander - not a rule set by MAMI of course but by the fiery glares of the others in queue, some of whom will have started queuing up to two hours prior!
 Now, whether you get a seat depends entirely on the magical PVR / Book My Show algorithm that counts the total number of seats in the auditorium, the number of people already inside and of course the number of seats reserved for VIPs.
-Yes, like everything in our lives driven by technology, it is a bit murky this world of access.
+Yes, like everything in our lives driven by technology, this world of access can feel a bit murky .
 Though it does make managing logistics and large groups of passionate, hungry people easier.
 Proof?
-Not a single film we attended at MAMI this year started late – the schedule ran like clockwork.
+Not a single film I attended at MAMI this year started late – the schedule ran like clockwork.

-While MAMI is known for introducing top-notch World Cinema films to Indian audiences, our favourite part of the festival is discovering the local talent that is putting India on the map.
-Amidst the running around, we were lucky to have caught Gitanjali Rao’s beautifully animated homage to Bombay, ‘Bombay Rose’ as well as Archana Atul Phadke’s heart-warming documentary ‘About Love.’
-We also managed to watch ‘Axone’ (pronounced aa-kho-nay) by Nicholas Kharkongor whose debut feature ‘Mantra’ starring Rajat Kapoor and Kalki Koechlin we had the honour of premiering at the Rooftop Cinema in Pune, as well as ‘Sindhustan’ an intimate personal exploration of the Sindhi diaspora by Sapna Moti Bhavnani.
+While MAMI is known for introducing top-notch World Cinema films to Indian audiences, my favourite part of the festival is discovering the local talent that is putting India on the map.
+Amidst the running around, I was lucky to have caught Gitanjali Rao’s beautifully animated homage to Bombay, ‘Bombay Rose’ as well as Archana Atul Phadke’s heart-warming documentary ‘About Love.’
+I also managed to watch ‘Axone’ (pronounced aa-khoo-ni) by Nicholas Kharkongor whose debut feature ‘Mantra’ starring Rajat Kapoor and Kalki Koechlin Lost The Plot had the honour of premiering at the Rooftop Cinema in Pune, as well as ‘Sindhustan’ an intimate personal exploration of the Sindhi diaspora by Sapna Moti Bhavnani.
 And lastly, Slow Burn (Ranj) by Sunit Sinha, a tightly wound Punjabi film about the difficulties of modern urban migration.

-It took us an entire week to get over the MAMI hangover and we’re still flipping through the mammoth Festival Program, discovering films that we could have seen.
-And so as our parting gift, here is our handpicked list of films from the festival that you should definitely be on the look out for in the coming year!
+It took me an entire week to get over the MAMI hangover and I'm still flipping through the mammoth Festival Program, discovering films that I could have seen.
+And so as a parting gift, here is my handpicked list of films from the festival that you should definitely be on the look out for in the coming year!

 Midsommar by Ari Aster